A.J. Dillon Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Dillon's 11.7 rushing yards per game in his three career matchups against the Lions are 34.8 fewer yards than his over/under in Sunday's game.
+- Over his three career matchups against them, Dillon has averaged 11.7 rushing yards per game versus the Lions, 31.8 fewer than his over/under in Sunday's game.

-- In three games versus the Lions Dillon has not run for a touchdown.

 - The Lions give up 135.9 yards per game on the ground, the NFL's 28th-ranked rush defense.